ManicMiners/docs/_pages/Events.md

 Both the  `~` events will be executed if the emerge fails.
 If the emerge event is successful, the event chain will exit on the first `~` line.

+## Collapsing Walls

+In general a wall needs to be two  tiles thick.
+Drilling one of them, will collapse the other side except if the other side is a hidden area.
+Then you actually have to drill both.
+If you want to make it so you only have to drill one wall for a hidden area - its very easy.
+Three ways:
+- Visual block system.
+Put a change trigger on the wall you will drill, connect with a wire to a drill event to the other wall to automatically drill. you can connect multiple wires and drill multiple parts of the wall causing larger areas to collapse.
+- Script.
+Use a trigger:  if(drill:ROW,COL)[drill:ROW1,COL1]
+Either of these will work.
+If you have multiple places where the wall could be drilled, have a trigger for each one that can be drilled.
+You will find many maps use this.
+It is common to call an eventchain to drill many parts of the wall, causing multiple walls or a long wall to collapse
+- Editor, use flat mode and draw a single width wall.
+This can be confusing - it will show a squished wall tile that is only a single tile thick.
+The confusing part is - they only work as expected if they are enclosing an undiscovered area.
+Then you get a wall that is a single tile thick.
+But they can't be used as a wall for a discovered area.
+Why?
+Walls need to be two tiles thick to prevent collapsing except if they are enclosing an undiscovered area.
+So if you use flatten mode where both sides are a discovered area - the wall will collapse at runtime.

+So most walls are two tiles thick to prevent collapsing.
+A call can be a single tile thick if it encloses a hidden area, and once the area is discovered all single tile thick walls will collapse that are also discovered on the other side.

+There is also a special cliff tile (listed as experimental in the UI) that can sort of be used in a similar way but it has its own behavior that you need play with - its really only intended to prevent objects from falling down but it also has some collapse behaviors.
+Normally you can't drill it but with blocks or script you can.